What is Data Ethics?

 Are you being ethical with your data?

-Ready data availability, cheap storage capacity, and powerful tools for extracting information from data have the potential to significantly enhance the way we live.
+Ready data availability, cheap storage capacity and powerful tools for extracting information from data have the potential to significantly enhance the way we live.
 However, as with all advanced technologies, this comes with the potential for misuse.
 Ethical constraints are needed to ensure that an appropriate balance is reached.

-They are not the same things.
+- Privacy and Confidentiality - They are not the same things.
 Privacy is regulated by law while confidentiality is a professional ethical obligation.

-If we know how our data is governed and who has custody of it, we can maintain security.
+- Governance and Accountability - If we know how our data is governed and who has custody of it, we can maintain security.